ogagaoghene/ogagaoghene/README.md

 # Full-Stack Web Developer

 I am Esi Ogagaoghene, and I love coding!
 I'm a ***Full-Stack Developer*** skilled in HTML, CSS, JavaScript, React.js framework, Ruby, Ruby on Rails, database management systems, and AWS Cloud DevOps.
-I look forward to be part of a team of world-class developers building interesting large-scale web applications.
+I look forward to building interesting large-scale web applications with a team of world class developers.
 I hold a Master's degree in Computer Science.
 I'm comfortable working with any technology stack.
 I enjoy using my analytical and creative ability to solve complex problems.
 I am open to new opportunities!
 You can reach me via email at [esi.ogagaoghene@yahoo.com](mailto:esi.ogagaoghene@yahoo.com).

 - 🔭 You can find more of my completed projects on my [repo page](https://github.com/ogagaoghene?tab=repositories).
 - 👯 I’m looking to collaborate on complex web application development projects